eric1foard/quick-budget/README.md

 -- ✓ Add something after user saves using sweetalert -- ✓ Track if user has made changes.
 If they have, warn them before leaving page.
 -- ✓ Add a close button to the signup modal
+-- ✓ Don't allow users to have the same username
 -- Use only sweetalert react package?

 - new branch: